Christine Gu

 Users were accepting bets of all price ranges

-Were users rejecting bets from people they didn't know?
+Were users rejecting bets from people they were unfamiliar with?

 Verdict: No